kristinezhengx/amazon-app-site/my-project/docs/tgcloud/queries.md

 # Queries!

 After you finish creating your schema, mapping and loading data, and exploring, you are ready to use queries to analyze, update, and compute information from the graph!
+Move to the Write Queries part of the side bar to start.

 Read about TigerGraph's [query documentation](https://docs.tigergraph.com/gsql-ref/current/querying/query-operations)